Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 Currently, there are no federal or nationwide laws for home health agencies to conduct national background screenings for potential employees.

-However, the Nationwide Background Check Program grants funds to states which implement legislation to require comprehensive background checks for long-term healthcare employees.
+However, the Nationwide Background Check Program grants funds to states that implement legislation to require in-depth background screenings for long-term healthcare employees.
 This demonstrates how the federal government is working to encourage states to require both statewide and FBI background checks for healthcare workers.

 There is current federal legislation for healthcare facilities to conduct screenings on a statewide basis, which would only include a name-based search, and not necessarily a fingerprint screening.
 This requirement was introduced by Section 6201 of the Patient Protection and Affordable Care Act, a 2010 healthcare reform act.4

-In general, most healthcare background checks include a national criminal search, a national sex offender search, a drug screening, a past employment and education search, and an identify verification check.5
+In general, most healthcare background checks include a national criminal search, a national sex offender search, a drug screening, a past employment and education search, and an identity verification check.5

 Prior employment and education verification is often done to ensure that healthcare workers have the proper credentials to provide medical care safely and legally.
 Furthermore, verifying where a potential employee worked prior will help reveal if they were fired due to negligence, abuse, or a related reason.